named-data/ndn-cxx/docs/index.rst

 License
 -------

-ndn-cxx is an open source project licensed under LGPL 3.0 license.
+ndn-cxx is an open source project licensed under the LGPL version 3.
 For more information about the license, refer to `COPYING.md <https://github.com/named-data/ndn-cxx/blob/master/COPYING.md>`_.